 - Are you at least 18 years old?

-- Are you healthy overall, and free of serious medical conditions?
+- Are you in good health, and free of serious medical conditions?

 - Are your eyes healthy, with no eye diseases or corneal conditions?

-- Are you pregnant or nursing (factors that will cause you not be a good candidate)?
+- Are you pregnant or nursing? (not a good candidate)

-- Has your prescription remained unchanged for at least one year prior to surgery?
+- Has your prescription remained unchanged for at least one year before surgery?

 Types of LASIK Procedures

-All types of LASIK procedures involve reshaping the cornea so that it refracts light properly onto the retina, a process needed for clear, sharp vision.
-The following LASIK procedures involve different surgical methods to accomplish this.
+All types of Lasik surgery involve reshaping the cornea so it refracts light properly onto the retina, a process needed for clear, sharp vision.
+The following Lasik surgery procedures involve different surgical methods.

-The standard LASIK procedure involves the eye surgeon using a surgical blade to create a small incision in the cornea, or transparent film on the eye’s front surface.
-This incision creates a flap in the cornea, which the surgeon peels back before reshaping the underlying corneal tissue using a femtosecond laser.
-When this process is finished, the surgeon will reposition the flap to its original position, where it will heal and close naturally, without sutures.
+The standard Lasik surgery procedure involves your surgeon using a surgical blade to create a small incision in the cornea (the transparent film on the eye’s front surface).
+This incision will create a flap in the cornea, which the surgeon peels back before reshaping the underlying corneal tissue using a femtosecond laser.
+After the surgeon finishes this procedure, they will reposition the flap to its original position, where it will heal and close naturally, without sutures.

-The bladeless LASIK procedure is similar to the standard LASIK procedure; the only difference between the two is that bladeless LASIK uses an excimer laser, instead of a blade, to create the flap in the cornea.
-Though both procedures are considered safe and effective, bladeless LASIK has been proven to result in lower risk of corneal complications.
+Bladeless Lasik surgery follows the same protocol of standard Lasik surgery except the bladeless Lasik surgery uses an excimer laser to create the flap in the cornea, instead of a blade.
+Though both procedures are considered safe and effective, bladeless Lasik surgery has been proven to result in lower risk of corneal complications.

-Since the eyes heal so rapidly after LASIK surgery, there is very little downtime or need for recovery.
-A minor amount of eye irritation and blurry vision can be expected for the first day after surgery.
+Since the eyes heal rapidly after Lasik surgery, there is very little downtime or need for extended recovery.
+A minor amount of eye irritation and blurry vision is present the first day after surgery.
 Your eye surgeon will prescribe eye drops to prevent infection and keep your eyes lubricated and comfortable.
-Most patients are able to drive and also return to work a day or two after surgery.
+Most patients can drive and return to work a day or two after Lasik surgery.

 Results You Can Expect from a LASIK Procedure

-Most LASIK patients begin to notice improvements in their vision within the first 24 hours after surgery.
-And the majority of patients no longer need to rely on eyeglasses or contacts in order to see clearly, as they have achieved 20/20 vision or better through the LASIK procedure.
-In fact, LASIK surgery outcomes have proven to be so positive that results of two separate studies have reported a LASIK patient satisfaction rate of 98 percent or higher.
+Most Lasik surgery patients notice improvements in their vision within the first 24 hours after surgery.
+And many patients no longer need eyeglasses or contacts to see clearly after achieving 20/20 vision or better through the Lasik surgery procedure.
+Lasik surgery outcomes have proven to be positive with results from two separate studies reporting a Lasik surgery satisfaction rate of 98 percent.

 Finding the Right LASIK Surgeon for You

-- Ranked as a top medical practitioner in their field
+- Are ranked as a top medical practitioner in their field

-- In good standing with their medical board(s)
+- Are in good standing with their medical board(s)

-- Operating from a clinic that upholds the highest level of healthcare standards
+- Operate from a clinic which upholds the highest level of healthcare standard

-If you’ve already done your research and have chosen an ophthalmologist to contact regarding the LASIK procedure, here are some questions you may wish to ask during your initial consultation:
+If you’ve already done your research and have chosen an ophthalmologist to contact regarding the Lasik surgery procedure, here are some questions you may wish to ask during your initial consultation: